Workplace adaptability skills: 6 to build at work today

 Summary

 Workplace adaptability helps you react effectively to a variety of situations.
-In this article, we’ll cover six ways to develop your adaptability skills, including how to become a better problem solver, embrace change, keep an open mind, practice mindfulness, and push yourself out of your comfort zone.
+In this article, we'll cover six essential adaptability skills and six ways to develop them, including becoming a better problem solver, embracing change, keeping an open mind, and pushing yourself out of your comfort zone.

-The workplace is an ever-changing, dynamic place.
+The workplace is an ever-changing place.
 A campaign that works brilliantly one day totally flops the next.
-The colleague you’ve always relied on is suddenly out on leave.
+The colleague you've always relied on is suddenly out on leave.

 Often, changes are outside of your control.
 What you can control is how you react to them.
-Do you want to be someone people look to during challenging times?
-A leader who can guide others?
-Like many soft skills, adaptability is a skill you can learn.
-By developing adaptability in the workplace, you can learn to deal with—and even grow from—inevitable changes.
+By developing adaptability in the workplace, you can learn to deal with, and even grow from, inevitable changes.

 Free employee onboarding template